billbuchanan/csn09112/week04_ciphers/labs/README.md

 ### D.1	Creating the instance
 Go ahead and create the instance.
 Go back to the Management Console and find your instance.
 Wait for it to set its state to running.
 Now we will connect to it.
-For this we need to create an RDP connection, and use the private key we have generated to generate the initial password.
+For this, we need to create an RDP connection and use the private key we have generated to generate the initial password.

 Now, we will examine the details of our instance (Figure 20).
 On the instance summary, determine the following: